Montyro/Montyro/README.md

 ## Welcome to my Github
-:brain: Currently studying a MSc in Deep Learning for Audio and Video Processing
+:brain: Currently studying a Master in Deep Learning for Audio and Video Processing

 <!--
 **Montyro/Montyro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.